 By: Stan Popovich

-Here are 6 suggestions on how to get the most out of your business gatherings.
+As a result, here are six suggestions on how to get the most out of your business gatherings.

 1. Know what you want to accomplish: It is important to know why you are scheduling a business meeting.
-Write down a list of goals you want accomplished before your meeting and then present this to the attending members.
+Write down a list of goals you want accomplished before your meeting and then review those goals to make sure you did not leave anything out.

-2. Develop a plan: Before the meeting begins, create a one-page summary of the major points that you want to cover during your meeting.
-This lets your employees know what to expect, which will result in them having a better understanding of what to expect in the meeting.
+2. Develop a plan: Once you decide what you need to accomplish, you need to create a plan on how you will communicate your goals to your employees.
+Before the meeting begins, create a one-page summary of the major points that you want to cover during your meeting.
+This lets your employees know what to expect, which will result in them having a better understanding of the purpose of the meeting.

 3. Make sure you stay on topic: When there is a lot of people in a meeting it can be difficult to stay on topic so prepare accordingly.
 If you find that the meeting isn’t going anywhere or someone is off on a tangent, then politely circle back to the important topic that needs to be addressed.